FlexCode29/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Resolution: If the procedure fails with errors about directories not mounted, be patient and do it again, this time leaving the SD card in.

+Symptom: The procedure fails with errors about failing to inflate.

+Resolution: This happens when your swap partition (`/tmp`) is used to store the system image for the duckiebot.
+Specify a directory other that `/tmp/` with the option `--workdir` in the `init_sd_card` command, the specified directory needs at least 11 free GBs of memory.

 Symptom: The flashing procedure failes with a `Bad archive` error when trying to flash the Hypriot image

 Resolution: This happens when the downloaded zip for Hypriot is incomplete or corrupt.
 Delete the zip file by running the following command and try the procedure again.
 Also check if your computer has enough storage space.

     laptop $ rm /tmp/duckietown/hypriotos*

 Symptom: The verification process fails with error `Please set up a token using "dts tok set"`.

 Resolution: Redo the Duckietown Token setup procedure [](#dt-account).